Testing quantum satisfiability: Proof of Theorem

-(The difference between this and~\eqref{eq:bigl} is that all the subsets of $X \sqcup S$ are included, not just those containing every element of $X$.) \end{definition}
+(The difference between this and~\eqref{eq:bigl} is that i) the set $X$ can be of any cardinality, and ii) all the $k$-subsets of $X \sqcup S$ are included, not just those containing every element of $X$.) \end{definition}

-\begin{theorem*}[Restatement of Theorem~\ref{thm:localunsat}] There exists a constant $c(k,\epsilon)$ (i.e. not depending on $n$) such that the following holds.
+\begin{theorem*}[Restatement of Theorem~\ref{thm:localunsat}] There exists a constant $c(k,\epsilon)$ (i.e. not depending on $n$) such that the following holds for large enough $n$.
 Let $([n],\{\Pi_s\})$ be any instance of quantum $k$-SAT which is $\epsilon$-far from satisfiable by a product state.
 Then, for a randomly chosen subset $C \in \sigma_{c(k,\epsilon)}([n])$, the instance is locally unsatisfiable by a product state at $C$ with probability $p > 0.75$. \end{theorem*} \begin{proof}[Proof of Theorem~\ref{thm:localunsat}] The idea of the proof is as follows.
-We will build a randomly chosen subset $C \subseteq [n]$ of qubits by picking qubits at random from $[n]$, one by one.
-For any local assignment on some subset of the qubits which have already been picked, we know by Lemma~\ref{lem:enoughbad} that the next qubit we pick has an $\epsilon/5$ chance of being bad w.r.t. that assignment.
-By varying the local assignment we consider before picking each qubit, we will show that, after enough qubits have been picked, there can be no local assignment to all the qubits in $C$ with high probability.
-This is essentially a backtracking argument; we know by Lemma~\ref{lem:tree} that we cannot extend a chain through more than $\gamma(k,\epsilon)$ heavy variables, so we simply build such a maximal chain and gradually eliminate all the possible assignments to that chain.
+We will pick qubits at random from $[n]$, one by one.
+For any local assignment on the qubits which have already been picked, we know by Lemma~\ref{lem:enoughbad} that the next qubit we pick has an $\epsilon/5$ chance of being bad w.r.t. that assignment.
+By varying the local assignment and picking bad qubits, we will show that, after enough qubits have been picked, with high probability there can be no local assignment to all those qubits.
+This is essentially a backtracking argument where we eliminate assignments using Lemma~\ref{lem:tree}, which shows that we cannot extend a chain through more than $\gamma(k,\epsilon)$ heavy variables.
 We have not endeavoured to optimise this procedure and it can certainly be improved, although whether one can bring the constant $c(k,\epsilon)$ down to the level in the classical setting~\cite[Thm.
 1.1]{Alon2003} using such a backtracking approach is by no means clear.